The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 ### DPS

 * There are several periods of downtime in this fight, so coordinate cooldowns.
+* Stand at max melee range or further to ensure tanks can pick up tethers.
 * The rotating AoEs from Experimental Fireplume have a medium sized radius, so melee can duck out and in.
 The large AoE requires them to go to the edge, but it is slow acting and they can run out and use a gap closer to move back in.
 * Target the north and south Sunbirds first to ensure that the tank has ample time to move to the second location before the second one dies.
 DPS with good cleave can use it for both Sunbird sets.
 * Save 2 minute cooldowns for when the boss comes back, unless you need the DPS on adds.